Hundreds of fish die in lagoon in tony Malibu, California

 - Shooting killed gamers seeking money for college, family WATCH

+“What you end up doing is, some species that are not meant to be there get in, and species get flushed out when they shouldn’t have been,” Sap said.

-Sap says officials improved the ecosystem by providing better oxygen levels and that the number of fish in the lagoon has since increased.
+He said the lagoon project improved the ecosystem by providing better oxygen levels and the number of fish in the lagoon has since increased.